aalokaily/ERAMER/README.md

 -Output formats--
 The output will be rows with the following column format:
 Peptide ID: The ID (fasta header) of the peptide.
-Position of the N-terminus of precursor: The position, in the peptide, of the N-terminus of the expected Position of the N-terminus of precursor.
+Position of the C-terminus of precursor: The position, in the peptide, of the C-terminus of the expected precursor.
-Expected transported precursor (lengths 9-16): enumerating the expected 9-16 lengths of the precursors while the N-terminus is fixed.
-Trimming score: prediction score of trimming by ERAP1 enzyme.
+Trimming score, LETP = x: Trimming score when the length of the expeced transpoted precursor (LETP) is x, where position x is the N-terminus position and position 1 is the fixed C-terminus position.

 --Samples test--